 Before we go deeper (phrasing), let’s start out by discussing what an orgasm even is!
 According to Sherry Ross, MD, “an orgasm is a physical reflex that occurs when muscles tighten during sexual arousal, and then relax through a series of rhythmic contractions.”
 Each and every climax may feel different in terms of intensity and duration.
 There are many ways to reach orgasm, though not all people may have an easy time achieving certain kinds.
 In addition to a physical release, the big O is also an emotional one, allowing you to feel closer to your partner, or even just help you to de-stress after a long day.

-To clarify, when we say there are 8 orgasms, it’s not so much that there are 8 different types of orgasms, as it is there are 11 possible ways to bring on an orgasm.
+To clarify, when we say there are 6 female orgasms, it’s not so much that there are 6 different types of orgasms; rather, there are (at least) 6 possible ways to bring on an orgasm.
 Physiologically, the same thing is happening in your body for all kinds; each one we list here is just a different road to get to pleasure-town.

 1. Clitoral Orgasm:

 This is probably the type of orgasm that is experienced the most frequently & most easily by most ladies.
 It’s achieved by stimulating the glans clitoris; the portion of the clitoris we can see, at the top of the vulva, above the urethra.
 The entire clitoris is actually much larger than that little pleasure button, but that’s the easiest place to stimulate it from.
 Sexual pleasure seems to be the one and only function the clitoris is there for, so we might as well make the most of it!